 How to make sure you get original products and who is responsible at counterfeit sales.

 Example; you are an US-based restaurant and you want a banner for a promotion.
 You order the banner from a sign maker.
 The sign maker supplies banners with non-original clips.
 The sign maker has bought the clips from an US sign supply company that imported them from a supplier in another country.
-None of the involved companies, except the manufacturer, knows it is a copy since they might not have not seen the original.
+None of the involved companies, except the manufacturer, knows it is a copy since they might not have seen the original.

 In eyes of the law, it is the restaurant that has made the criminal act, using a copy of a patented clip.
 We could take legal action against them – but there is no logic in that, since the restaurant is not really a problem to us.
 We will thus ask the restaurant where they bought the banner with clips and make a test purchase.
-Based on this we confront the sign maker, who against being left alone will present invoice on clips from the sign supply company and we will act against them.
+Based on this we confront the sign maker, who against promise to be left alone will present invoice on clips from the sign supply company and we will act against them.

 Wherever there are good products, there is likelihood for copying.
 Copiers focus on unprotected products, preferably volume products, and if they choose to copy a protected product they are likely to do it lacking knowledge about the immaterial rights of the inventor, thus being unaware of the risk they are taking.

 As a user, distributor or retailer of Holdon® Clips you can feel completely secure; we act and defend our immaterial rights whenever needed.
 This will not only protect you from unfair competition, but it will also guarantee that you offer your customers a product that is;